 How to present: Use height-adjustable interactive setups so every group can present comfortably.
 The Flexi-View Interactive Column Board provides smooth, manual height adjustment and an accessible display position for mixed-height presenters.

-Students prototype a simple tool or app that solves a real problem (e.g. flood alert signage, basic triage flowchart, coastal rescue drone concept).
+Students prototype a simple tool or app that solves a real problem (for example, a flood alert sign, a basic triage flowchart, or a coastal rescue drone concept).
 They pitch the design with sketches and a short demo.

 How to present: Use a visualiser to show sketches and models clearly.
 Capture team ideas across a bank of whiteboards or a rollerboard to keep iterations visible.